Hayato people: History and culture

 The language spoken by the Hayato is not known, except for two words and several personal names documented in contemporary sources.
+In the Ōsumi Fudoki, an ancient Japanese text from the 8th century, two words from the Hayato language can be found: kusera (Man'yōgana: 久西良) and pisi (Man'yōgana: 必志).
+Kusera probably means "comb".
+Although the meaning "head hair" was suggested as well, the gloss 髪梳 ‘head.hair comb’ in the Ōsumi Fudoki strongly suggests the first meaning.
+The comparison with Western Old Japanese kusi (modern Japanese kushi 櫛) and Reconstructed Ryukyuan *kusi suggests borrowing from local Kyushu Old Japanese, as indicated by the diminutive suffix -ra.
+The second word, pisi (shoal) is probably a native Hayato word.
+It suggests a common origin with adjacent languages for this word when compared with Reconstructed Ryukyuan *pisi, Ainu pis ("shore"), and Eastern Old Japanese pîⁿzi³.
+Despite efforts by some scholars, such as Kakubayashi in 1998, to associate these words with the Austronesian language family, the dominant perspective holds that the Hayato language was related to Japonic languages.
+Nonetheless, it is thought to have diverged early from the languages spoken on the islands of Kyushu, Shikoku, and Honshu.

-Based on this material, it has been proposed that the Hayato may have been of Austronesian origin.
-Their culture is also believed to be unique from those of other regions of Japan.
+Their culture is also believed to have been unique from those of other regions of Japan.
 In particular, their folk song and dance became famous in the Kinai region as the Hayato dance (隼人舞).
 An excavation of Heijō Palace discovered wooden shields with a distinctive reverse-S-shaped marking.
 These shields match those described in the Engishiki, which the Hayato used in court ceremonial functions.
 The Hayato had roles in various state ceremonies, including those for the new year, imperial enthronement, and visiting foreign officials.

 According to the ancient records of Hizen province, the Gotō Islands were also inhabited by a people resembling the Hayato.
 The New Book of Tang describes a minor king of Haya (波邪), and this Haya has also been interpreted as referring to the Hayato.